Visit Scottsdale, AZ Homepage

 ADA Transition Plan

-The Scottsdale ADA Transition Plan assesses the City of Scottsdale’s buildings, programs, services, activities, and communications for compliance with the Americans with Disabilities Act (ADA).
-The result will be a plan that finds and suggests ways to fix any accessibility issues.
-This plan will guide the City in addressing accessibility needs, highlighting its commitment to ADA compliance and inclusivity.
+The Scottsdale ADA Transition Plan assesses the City of Scottsdale’s buildings, programs, services, activities, and communications for compliance with the Americans with Disabilities Act of 1990 (ADA).
+This plan guides the City in addressing accessibility needs, ensuring connectivity to all of its services, programs and activities for all residents and visitors.

 The ADA Transition Plan reflects Scottsdale’s commitment to excellent customer service by ensuring everyone can experience our amazing community.